ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center
   :scale: 70%

-Selecting any value other than **Not supported** will expand the community details' form to provide further configuration options.
+Selecting any value other than **Not supported** will expand the community details' form to provide further configuration options under section **Self-registration settings**.
 These
 are:

 * **Self-registration token:** This is displayed if the third option is selected that requires a token being provided to complete the self-registration.